In the summer of 1859…

 Miss Boucherett who is here puts down £25 at once for expenses.
 I shall be every day this week at this office at 3 p.m.
 Could you write a petition – which you could bring with you.

 The tradition of helping women to help themselves, which Boucherett spearheaded, continues into the twenty-first century.
-FfW’s funds are as much in demand today as they were in Victoria’s reign, as a result of which it is possible to help only about ten per cent of the young women who apply.
+FfW’s funds are as much in demand today as they were in Victoria’s reign.
 New subscribers or donations to the Society are, therefore, always welcome.

 A fantastic radio drama about Jessie Boucherett that was first broadcast by BBC Radio Lincolnshire at the end of 2015, is now available on the BBC website